-Effective March 17, 2014, one of the Managing Partners of SmartPharma LLC, or SmartPharma, an entity which provides commercial and business development consulting services to the Company, was appointed Chief Commercial Officer.
+Between March 17, 2014 and July 6, 2016, one of the Managing Partners of SmartPharma LLC, or SmartPharma, an entity which provides commercial and business development consulting services to the Company, served as Chief Commercial Officer of the Company.
 In connection with the appointment of this individual as Chief Commercial Officer, the Company amended its consulting agreement with SmartPharma to remove this individual from the list of persons providing service under the consulting agreement.
-SmartPharma invoiced the Company \$2 and \$26 of fees for the three months ended March 31, 2016 and 2015, respectively.
+SmartPharma invoiced the Company \$0.6 and \$3.3 of fees for the three and nine months ended September 30, 2016, respectively and \$18 and \$62 of fees for the three and nine months ended September 30, 2015.
+In connection with the resignation of our Chief Commercial Officer on July 6, 2016, the Company appointed a new Chief Commercial Officer.